davidsneighbour/kollitsch.dev/content/components/hugo-robots/index.md

   list: true
 ---

-This component for [GoHugo](https://gohugo.io/) adds a customizable robots.txt to your website.
+This component for [GoHugo](https://gohugo.io/) adds a customisable robots.txt to your website.

 {{< component-box >}}